Aucread/aucread.github.io/index.md

 And I am still doing weird NMR - this time in nanoscale.

 I am an avid reader (mostly non-fiction), nature and cat enjoyer.
-On this simple website you will find some simple information about me.
+On this simple website you will find some basic information about me.